AABK6/citizen-budget-lab/README_DEV.md

 - Compliance flags implement a minimal, illustrative logic only.
 - The JSON Schema is a starting point for validating the DSL payload.
 - Macro outputs now include ΔGDP/Δemployment/Δdeficit using a simple IRF convolution with COFOG mapping and default elasticities.
+ - See `docs/GRAPHQL_CONTRACT.md` for the full GraphQL contract targeted by MVP/V1/V2.
+Implement resolvers incrementally.

 Official API wiring